CynthiaBecker/SCTLD-STT/Code_to_Reproduce_Figures_in_Manuscript.md

 #Check that this worked...should be 11 "TRUE"
 table(contamdf.com$truecontam)

 # Overall, I think I like the combined method best.
 It seems to combine the best of both worlds.
 Since I have data on both dna concentration AND which samples are DNA extraction controls, it seems like amore powerful method.
+In addition, by visualizing the results, I can identify for each potential contaminant if it "looks" like a contaminant, which is defined as being present at a higher amount in the control compared to true samples.
 # Remove contaminants from phyloseq object
 ps.noncontam <- prune_taxa(!contamdf.com$truecontam, ps)
 ps.noncontam #Now we have 11 fewer ASVs because we removed these